Skip to main content

 concept

-In a dusting attack, an adversary distributes small UTXOs to many addresses.
-When the recipient later consolidates or spends those outputs together, the attacker may infer common ownership and link addresses.
+In a dusting attack, an adversary distributes small UTXOs or token balances to many addresses.
+If recipients later spend those outputs together with their own funds, the attacker may infer common ownership and link addresses.

 2